 Your nanny cares for your kids and keeps your life running smoothly all year long.
-Come the end of the year, it’s important to say thank you for those efforts by giving a holiday bonus.
+Come the end of the year, it’s important to say thank you for those efforts by giving your nanny a holiday bonus.

 But what constitutes an appropriate nanny holiday bonus?
 Here, experts break down the ins and outs of the nanny Christmas bonus, offer insight on the typical going rate and answer some of the most frequently asked questions about end-of-year bonuses.